-The hemoglobin A1C result is an important value for long-term glucose monitoring; about three, months mean value of glucose level.
+The hemoglobin A1C result is an important value for long-term glucose monitoring; about three months mean value of glucose level.
 HbA1C results are in percentage value.
-This percentage (%) value may be confusing for many.
-It is because, we are practicing measuring our plasma glucose levels in mg/dl or mmol/l using a glucose monitor.
+This percentage value may be confusing for many.
+Thus, we are practicing measuring our plasma glucose levels in mg/dl or mmol/l using a glucose monitor.
 Here, you can learn how to get more information from your HbA1C test results.

 Is your A1C high, do not panic?

 If your A1C number is in a higher side, do not worry.
 You can lower your A1C with certain changes in your lifestyle.
-Before that know your good A1C target, achieve it by knowing how to lower A1C? and what are the benefits of A1C test.
+First, you should fix your A1C target, see the benefits of A1C, automatically you will be interested and finally achieve it by learning how to lower A1C?